dsmrreader/dsmr-reader/README.md

 ### Application code clone ###
 Now is the time to clone the code from the repository and check it out on your device.
-Make sure you are still logged in as our **dsmr** user (if not then enter `sudo su - dsmr` again):
+Make sure you are still logged in as our **dsmr** user (if not so, then enter `sudo su - dsmr` again):

 `git clone https://github.com/dennissiemensma/dsmr-reader.git`